 Search is also messy on Twitter.
 I have found content and people on Twitter through a Google search that I could not find on the Twitter site.
 So sometimes you have to leave Twitter to find what you need on Twitter.
 Messy!

 And, on a desktop, surely I am not the only person who logs out of Twitter to log in as a different user with a different account.
-(Perhaps I’m the only one who still uses a desktop??)
-For a whole host of reasons, individuals manage multiple Facebook pages from a single login.
+(Perhaps I’m the only one who still uses a desktop?)
+For many of reasons, individuals manage multiple Facebook pages from a single login.
 Facebook makes it easy.
 And, they get tons of information from allowing it.
 I wonder if it counts as multiple users.
 Or single users with multiple pageviews, time spent on the site, etc. All the things advertisers want to see regarding an engaged audience.
 Why, oh why, can’t Twitter allow me to manage multiple users/accounts/pages/whatever?

 Because Twitter is messy.